-Ice Chips: Show of Champions is The Skating Club of Boston’s® annual figure skating show and the longest running club-produced ice show in the world, with 2019 marking the 107th year.
+Ice Chips: Show of Champions is The Skating Club of Boston’s® annual figure skating show and the longest running club-produced ice show in the world.
 This event has showcased the world’s most outstanding figure skaters, including national, international and Olympic champions.
 The show encompasses a cast of over 480 skaters, including singles, pairs, ice dance, synchronized skating teams and Theatre On Ice teams.

 One of the most important activities of The Skating Club of Boston through the years has been its annual carnival, now called “Ice Chips.”
 No single event has done more to preserve the unity and homogeneity of the Club membership than the annual carnival, which is unique in the world of figure skating.
 The Club was the first to present a complete ice carnival in the International Style to the public, starting in 1911 before the Club was formally incorporated.

 -Benjamin Wright, Club Historian and former U.S. Figure Skating President

 Now entering its second century, Ice Chips is the oldest continuing figure skating carnival in the world and has played a huge part in The Skating Club of Boston’s history.
 The Club’s first ice carnival was presented in 1911.
 During the 1920s and 1930s, the ice carnivals served as touring shows for the East Coast’s premiere skaters.
 The revenue from these shows was used to fund the construction of the Club’s rink on Soldiers Field Road in 1938, where it stands today.
 In 1946 we adopted the name “Ice Chips.”
 Prior to it’s current location at Harvard University’s Bright-Landry Hockey Center, the Club’s signature event has been held in some of Boston’s most historic venues, including the old Boston Arena, Northeastern University’s Matthews Arena, Boston University’s Walter Brown Arena, and the original Boston Garden.